 Here are things I actively work on to improve our academic community:

-- Workshop Astrocareers and Diversity: I’m running a yearly workshop at the University of Potsdam to help our Master’s and PhD students develop their career skills and get them up to speed on the biases (and counter-measures) that we’re facing in academia.
+- Workshop Astrocareers and Diversity: I’m running a yearly workshop at the University of Potsdam to help our Master’s and PhD students develop their career skills and help them learn about the biases (and counter-measures) that we’re facing in academia.

-The slides from the 2020 workshop are available here (slides from the two presentations by the interdisciplinary researchers will be added later): kp_AstrocareersDiversity_2020
+The slides from the 2020 workshop are available here: kp_AstrocareersDiversity_2020

 The slides from the 2019 workshop are accessible here: intro on bias and fairness in academia (part1); elevator pitch training session (part2); more career skills (how to select a supervisor session, how to talk to people at conferences session) (part3).